mohamedhamed101994/Properties_price/README.md

-# Properties_price
+# Denmark Properties_price
- prices of property types in different areas
+ prices of property types in different areas at Denmark